pbenner/autodiff/README.md

 | MdotM    | Matrix product                   |
 | Outer    | Outer product                    |

+Methods, such as *VaddV* and *MaddM*, are generic and accept vector or matrix types that implement the respective *ConstVector* or *ConstMatrix* interface.
+However, opertions on interface types are much slower than on concrete types, which is why most vector and matrix types in *autodiff* also implement methods that operate on concrete types.
+For instance, *DenseFloat64Vector* implements a method called *VADDV* that takes as arguments two objects of type *DenseFloat64Vector*.
+Methods that operate on concrete types are always named in capital letters.

 ## Algorithms

 The algorithms package contains more complex linear algebra and optimization routines: